HELP ME RONDA

 Read More

-*BACK ON THE MARKET* Stunning villa in pueblo blanco - *SALE FALLEN THROUGH*
+Stunning villa in pueblo blanco - *SOLD*

-*BACK ON THE MARKET* Stunning villa in pueblo blanco - *SALE FALLEN THROUGH*
+Stunning villa in pueblo blanco - *SOLD*

 Villa La Roca is a delightful house set in a beautiful location on the edge of Montecorto (Malaga).
 3 bedrooms, 2 bathrooms plus guest WC.
 Open plan lounge, dining room and library.
 Gardens and pool.
 In immaculate condition.